-Go ahead and leave a comment below and rate the recipe on the recipe card if you make these vegan mocha cinnamon bars!
-And share your photos with me on Instagram, tag @thecuriouschickpea and #thecuriouschickpea, I love seeing your recreations!
+If you make these vegan cinnamon mocha bars, leave a comment below and rate the recipe on the recipe card.
+And please share your photos with me on Instagram, tag @thecuriouschickpea and #thecuriouschickpea.
+I love seeing your recreations!

 - 2 tsp (2g) instant coffee

 - 2 tbsp (30g) plant milk

 - 2 cups (256g) all purpose flour*

 - 1/2 cup (89g) brown sugar, lightly packed

 - 1/4 cup (56g) silken tofu, water packed or vacuum packed

 - Preheat the oven to 350 ºF and set aside an ungreased quarter sheet baking pan (9 x 13").